-Why It's Worth Working With an Experienced Real Estate Agent
+Why You Need an Experienced Real Estate Agent

 The number one reason real estate agents leave the business is because they aren't making enough money.
-The median salary for an agent in the United States is less than $35,000 a year.
+The median salary for a real estate agent in the United States is less than $35,000 a year.
 Subtract from that figure normal business expenses and taxes, and let's hope nobody is trying to feed a family of four on what's leftover.

 Although experts advise new agents to keep six to 12 months of salary in reserves, few heed that advice.
-The business appears to be very easy to outsiders looking in, but real estate is complicated, time-consuming and the average Joe or Jill are typically ill-equipped to become a real estate agent.
+The business appears to be very easy to outsiders, but real estate is complicated and time-consuming, and the average Joe or Jill are typically ill-equipped to succeed in the field.
 Unfortunately, many don't find that out until they've weathered many months without a paycheck.

-Here are some of the skills successful agents possess that help them to prosper in the real estate industry:
+Here are some of the skills successful agents possess that help them to prosper and achieve longevity in the real estate industry:

 - Time management